Boundary Degeneracy of Topological Order: Conclusion

 \begin{widetext} \end{widetext}

-\section{Appendix}
+{\bf Appendix}

-In Appendix, we explain detailed physical meanings of boundary gapping rules in Sec.{\bf A}, and demonstrate our algorithm and GSD formula Eq.\;(\ref{gsd}) for a generic rank-2 $K$ matrix in Sec.{\bf B}.
-We also give an example why fusion algebra alone does not provide enough information to determine boundary GSD from the bulk-edge correspondence viewpoint.
-In Sec.{\bf C}, we comment more about the number of boundary types $\mathcal{N}^\partial_g$.
-In Sec.{\bf D}, we use gluing techniques to derive Eq.\;(\ref{gsdG}) for a compact manifold with genus.
-Lastly, we explain how flux insertion experiment may help to test boundary types in Sec.{\bf E}.
+In Appendix, we demonstrate our algorithm and GSD formula Eq.\;(\ref{gsd}) for a generic rank-2 $K$ matrix in Sec.\ref{SecK22}.
+We also give an example why fusion algebra alone does not provide enough information to determine the boundary GSD from the bulk-edge correspondence viewpoint.
+In Sec.\ref{sec:genus_g_R}, we outline the gluing technique to derive the GSD formula Eq.\;(\ref{gsdG}) of a compact manifold with genus.
+In Sec.\ref{sec:Ng}, we comment more about the number of boundary types, $\mathcal{N}^\partial_g$.